solana-developers/solana-cookbook/docs/id/guides/retrying-transactions.md

 ---
-title: Retrying Transactions
+title: Percobaan ulang transaksi
 head:
   - - meta
     - name: title
-      content: Buku Memasak Solana | Retrying Transactions
+      content: Solana Cookbook | Percobaan Ulang Transaksi
   - - meta
     - name: og:title
-      content: Buku Memasak Solana | Retrying Transactions
+      content: Solana Cookbook | Percobaan Ulang Transaksi
   - - meta
     - name: description
       content: On some occasions, a seemingly valid transaction may be dropped before it is included in a block.
 To combat this, application developers are able to develop their own custom rebroadcasting logic.
-Learn about retrying transactions and more at The Buku Memasak Solana.
+Learn about retrying transactions and more at The Solana Cookbook.
   - - meta
     - name: og:description
       content: On some occasions, a seemingly valid transaction may be dropped before it is included in a block.
 To combat this, application developers are able to develop their own custom rebroadcasting logic.
-Learn about retrying transactions and more at The Buku Memasak Solana.
+Learn about retrying transactions and more at The Solana Cookbook.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png